bcfische/Bootcamp_Project_Final/README.md

-<b>The Effect of crime rate on Airbnb </b>.
+<b>Are Airbnb listings affected by crime rate?</b>

-The project idea is to check whether the crime rate of a particular neighborhood influences the pricing and business for Airbnb.
-Chose the city of Chicago for the project.
+The project idea is to examine whether the crime rate of a particular neighborhood influences the pricing and business for Airbnb listings.
+We taergeted the city of Chicago for this project.

 Data Munging